 Here we will introduce you to the programmes and people at CICD and we will do our best to give you a glimpse of what the daily life is like here.
 CICD is a place full of activists.
 We have taken an active stand to some of the most burning issues of our time and have decided to stand shoulder to shoulder with people working to change their conditions for the better.

 Since 1998 we have trained more than 1200 volunteers - Development Instructors and Climate Activists - at CICD - people of all ages, 80 different nationalities, different faiths, different backgrounds in every way.
-They have gone to carry out front line development work at projects run by Humana People to People in Southern Africa and India, bettering conditions shoulder to shoulder with The Poor.
-Take a moment to think of this - and take into consideration that we have 5 sister schools that run the same kind of programmes.
+Each one of these volunteers have gone to carry out front line development work at projects run by Humana People to People in Southern Africa and India.
+Take a moment to think of this - and take into consideration that we have 4 sister schools that run the same kind of programmes.

 Join our movement for building a better future